siemens/ix/BREAKING_CHANGES.md

 ### Remove `linear` prop

-Progression of the workflow steps have to be handled by the business logic.
-We decided this on the base of different user feedbacks.
+Progression of the workflow steps has to be handled by the business logic now.
+This change is due to various user feedback.

 You can now control the "navigation" of the steps by preventing the `stepSelected` event e.g: